-Updated: Aug 14, 2021
+Updated: Aug 8

-You are bombarded by messages about body shape and size which may create feelings of inadequacy.
+You are bombarded by messages about body shape and size which can create feelings of inadequacy.
 What to do?
 One option is to ignore these completely and be yourself so long as your health is not being compromised.
 However, if 2x your waist size is a number that exceeds your height then prioritizing your health might be a good move.

 If you listen to the so-called “experts” parroting the standard advice, they will likely be telling you to eat less, get more exercise and avoid dietary fat.
 They might even have gone as far as suggesting a plant-based diet.
 While they will all firmly believe they are giving you great advice, unfortunately it is well meaning but can be very misguided.